bens4lsu/theskinny-publish/Content/blog2/mardi-gras-season.md

 ---
 title: Mardi Gras Season
 date: 2011-03-03 11:13
-description: A description of my post.
+description: As I type this, I'm almost all the way through Carnival without having actually gone to a parade.
+Tonight is Mrs. theskinnyonbenny's parade, so we will go catch that one along with whatever is rolling beforehand.
+But that's not to say that it hasn't been busy.
+This is the time of year where I'm all giddy and loving life, because the weather is warm but not too humid, the flowers are starting to bloom, and I can work, eat, and play entirely outside.
 tags: animals,my-stories
 id: 991
+ogImg: mutts2011.jpg
 ---
 As I type this, I'm almost all the way through Carnival without having actually gone to a parade.
 Tonight is Mrs. theskinnyonbenny's parade, so we will go catch that one along with whatever is rolling beforehand.

 But that's not to say that it hasn't been busy.
 This is the time of year where I'm all giddy and loving life, because the weather is warm but not too humid, the flowers are starting to bloom, and I can work, eat, and play entirely outside.

-Our season started with the Spanish Town ball, which <a onclick="window.open('/pg3.php?spgmGal=070%20-%20Spanish%20Town%20Ball%202011','070SpanishTownBall2011','width=1024, height=768, toolbar=no, location = no, directories=no, menubar=no, resizable=yes, scrollbars=no');" >you may have seen pictured</a>.
+Our season started with the Spanish Town ball, which [you may have seen pictured](/gal/070%20-%20Spanish%20Town%20Ball%202011/).
 It is always a lot of fun, and this year was no exception.
 We brought a full ice chest of booze down that afternoon, and left with a much lighter ice chest in a period of time that felt like about an hour but was probably closer to four.
 Sharples and I probably took fifty pictures with strangers who liked our mermaid costumes on fat men.

 We were smart that night and took a cab downtown.
 Because mermaid costumes don't come with pockets, we carried no money or ID.
 Amanda had one of our credit cards in case of some unthinkable emergency.
 Then, many hours into the party, Sharples and Amanda were outside smoking.
 Without warning, Amanda was outside smoking and Sharples was ass-over-head in a giant potted plant.